Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum reduction from previous high of -38.2 days in the last 5 years of WisdomTree Europe Hedged Equity Fund, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)
+• The maximum drop from peak to valley over 5 years of WisdomTree Europe Hedged Equity Fund is -38.2 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.

 MaxDuration: